About Gail McGarva

 Disappearing Lines

-In September 2023, Gail created the Disappearing Lines exhibition for the Scottish Book Festival in Wigtown, Dumfries and Galloway.
-This evocative installation captured the disappearing lines of traditional wooden boats, their communities and their shores.
-A selection of black and white images of boats from the NHS-UK Photo Competition were featured as part of the installation, where visitors were immersed in a disappearing world of images, voices and memory objects of the sea.
+This evocative installation captures the disappearing lines of traditional wooden boats, their communities and their shores.
+A selection of black and white images of boats from the NHS-UK Photo Competition are featured as part of the installation, where visitors are immersed in a disappearing world of images, voices and memory objects of the sea.

 All boats have a story to tell